 The last major step was poaching six eggs.
 John demonstrated how to dump the raw egg into gently-swirling, simmering water, then watched as I tried.
 The trick is to get the dish with the raw egg very close to the surface of the hot water, and I was reluctant to reach down into the hot pot and get close to the water.
 That’s when John said, “It’s OK if you burn yourself.”
 OK for him, maybe — I find that severe pain generally lessens my enjoyment of an activity.
 I took the risk.
 After a few eggs, John even left the room, and I managed to poach one unsupervised.

-James, who had been zipping around for two hours taking photos from every angle, snapped a few last shots of the finished food and then the six of us (James’ wife came by just in time to eat), sat down to enjoy a mid-afternoon meal.
+My friend, who had been zipping around for two hours taking photos from every angle, snapped a few last shots of the finished food and then the six of us (the photographer’s wife came by just in time to eat), sat down to enjoy a mid-afternoon meal.

 The eggs Benedict were awesome.
 I don’t recall ever having them before.
 The pineapple salad was also very good.
 After we ate, John told me that the lesson had gone much better than he’d expected.